olena-syrotenko/design-patterns/README.md

    - _remote_ proxy - local representation of a remote object
    - _virtual_ proxy - lazy initialization of a heavyweight object
    - _logging_ proxy - keep a history of requests to the service object
-   - _caching_ proxy - cache results of client requests and manage their lyfecycle
+   - _caching_ proxy - cache results of client requests and manage their lifecycle
    - _smart reference_ proxy - need to dismiss a heavyweight object once there are no clients that use it

 **Implementation**: